Skip to main content

 The conditions:

-• Float under 15M (Capital Structure filters, set “less than or equal to” 15,000,000 — filters to tightly supplied stocks where volume moves price fast)
+• Float under 15M (Capital Structure filters, set “less than or equal to” 15,000,000 — I’m watching a stock I already know is tightly supplied, where volume moves price fast)

 • Relative Volume ≥ 3 (Liquidity filters category — compares current activity against the stock’s historical daily average.
 3x means it’s trading at triple its normal pace.
 Something real is happening.)